bacnet-stack/bacnet-stack/ports/atmega328/README.md

 ##### Shield option

-The DFR0259 shield for RS485 was used, but any RS485 circuit could be attached to the Arduino Uno R3 using the same pins for Tx, Rx, CE/RE/DE/RTS.
+The DFR0259 shield for RS485 was used, but any RS485 circuit could be attached to the Arduino Uno R3 using the same pins for Tx, Rx, CE RE/DE RTS.

 A 7-position DIP switch was connected to GPIO for the MS/TP MAC address, but the value could also be stored in EEPROM.